DominicRoyStang/pushpong/README.md

 # Dev Requirements
 - Docker
 - Docker-compose
+- Make

 # Run the code
-`docker-compose --file docker-compose.yaml up --build`
+From the root of the repository, run the following commands

+1. `make build`
+2. `make start`

+The webapp will then be available at `localhost:3001`

 # Troubleshooting
-If there is ever an issue with a missing import, or something works with npm locally but not using docker-compose, run the following command
+If there is ever an issue with a missing import, or something works with npm locally but not using docker-compose, run the following command:

-`docker-compose --file docker-compose.yaml down -v`
+`make down`